cityhydro/ISPH_GNN/README.md

   FRNN from: https://github.com/lxxue/FRNN;
   pybind11(https://github.com/pybind/pybind11) for I/O between C++ (ISPH data information) and python (GNN data information);
   The code is tested under Linux Ubuntu 18.04 with CUDA 11.7;

+Implementation:

   To run the simulation of ISPH_GNN for producing the numerical results including the particle distribution and pressure contour (reslt_animate), the surface evelations at time instant t1(result_surfacet1) or the surface evelations at position x1(result_surfacex1),etc.

   LD_LIBRARY_PATH=. ./isphgnntest